 FROM TENOCHTITLAN TO MEXICO CITY

 The Metropolitan Area of Mexico City (ZMVM) is one of the largest and most populated urban agglomerations in the world.
 With just over 20 million inhabitants, it spans an area more than 5000 km2, roughly equivalent to five times the size of the Greater London region.
 Yet it proliferated at a rate of which its foundation was never prepared to assimilate.

-In 1325, the Aztecs settled on an island at 2,240 meters above sea level in the middle of a lake formed within an ancient volcanic crater, and founded their capital, Tenochtitlán.
+In 1325, the Aztecs settled on an island at 2,240 meters above sea level in the middle of a lake, and founded their capital, Tenochtitlán.
 Surrounded by lakes and mountains, the Aztecs ingeniously built a sophisticated civilization on a lakebed, while taking advantage of its natural setting which offered strategic military and economic advantages, as well as abundant resources for their sustenance.

 By the sixteenth century, the Spanish Conquest brought about the aspirations of a growing empire requiring more space, land, and resources.
 Surrounding lakes were drained and covered, forests were cleared, and wells were dug deep into the aquifers to bring water to quench the needs of a growing metropolis.
 Today, Tenochtitlán has morphed into modern-day Mexico City.
 With layers of asphalt and concrete poured onto it and a constant inflow of inhabitants, Mexico City is one of the largest urban agglomerations in the world.
 The demands of a contemporary capitalist society, global supply chains, urban lifestyles, and consumption patterns exponentially aggravate demands on the already fragile ecosystem on which Mexico City was founded.
 As it will continue to grow, it will only require more resources, and further room to grow.